TheRealFloatDev/astx/README.md

 This project is inspired by [WebAssembly](https://webassembly.org/), but it is not meant to be a replacement for it.

+## This project has moved!!
+This project is now maintained by [Garmingo](https://github.com/Garmingo) and has moved to [https://github.com/Garmingo/astx](https://github.com/Garmingo/astx)

 ## Benefits of working with an AST-based binary format
 - **Size**: The binary format is smaller than the original JavaScript source code.
 - **Feature support**: Since we are working on the JavaScript AST, we can support all JavaScript features.
 (Some features **might** not be fully supported yet)